oscarpm5/Fog-of-War---Research-Project/docs/README.md

 To draw the fog we simply traverse the fog map and use the bits in combination with the translation table to get the correct texture for each tile.
 ## Code Structure
 To make this project I have made two modules:
 - The first contains an abstraction of an entity that stores its position and the radius of vision of the entity.
-It also has a flag that determines if the entity can see and another that determines if the entity is visible or obscured by the fog.
+It also has a flag that determines if the entity can see and another that determines if the entity is visible or obscured by the fog.<br>

 ```cpp
 class FoWEntity
 {